yochaigal/newschoolrevolution/cairn.md

 Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
 Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.
 If unsure how many targets can be affected, roll the related damage die for a result.

 **Scars**
 When damage to a PC reduces their HP to exactly 0, they are sometimes changed irrevocably.
-See the **Scars** table on the following page for more.
+See the **Scars** for more.

 **Critical Damage**
 Damage that reduces a target&#39;s HP below zero decreases a target&#39;s STR by the amount remaining.
 They must then make a STR save to avoid **critical damage**.
 Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.